Florida Department of Environmental Protection

 - Pollution (Nitrate leeching) during summer raining seasons did not significantly increase with applied fertilizers

-- There was no difference between slow release and water soluble nitrogen sources
+- There was no difference between slow-release and water-soluble nitrogen sources

-- Healthy St Augustine grass – well watered, mowed properly and insect free – was the perfect ground cover for the urban environment
+- Healthy St Augustine grass – well-watered, mowed properly, and insect-free – was the perfect ground cover for the urban environment

 Other Thoughts on SWFWMD’s Actions

 I was appalled at the arrogance of SWFWMD discounting previous research on this issue because it was paid for by the turf industry.
-Then ignoring that research, as well as the warnings from researchers at University of Florida, SWFWMD mandated watering and fertilizer restrictions for Pinellas County.
+Then ignoring that research, as well as the warnings from researchers at the University of Florida, SWFWMD mandated watering and fertilizer restrictions for Pinellas County.
 Now research funded by FDEP clearly shows these actions served no greater good for our environment and therefore were unnecessary and burdensome on the public.
 And why?
 Because 5 million pounds of soil produce 1 pound of nitrates – which is so insignificant it is barely measurable much less an impact on our environment.
 Yet it cost homeowners thousands of dollars to repair and replace lawns destroyed by these ordinances.